kedacore/keda-docs/content/scalers/azure-monitor.md

 - `metricName` is the name of the metric.
 Must be an officially supported metric from https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported.
 Required.
 - `metricFilter` is used to define a more specific part of the resource.
 You can filter by supported dimensions of the metric found in https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported.
 Optional.
 - `metricAggregationInterval` is the collection time of the metric.
 Reported in the format `"mm:hh:ss"`.
 The default value is `"0:5:0"` (5 minutes).
 Optional.
 - `metricAggregationType` is the aggregation method of the Azure monitor metric.
-Some possible values include Average, Total, Maximum.
-Based on what is supported in https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported.
+Some possible values include `Average`, `Total`, `Maximum` with a full list in the [official documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported).
 No default.
 Required.
 - `targetValue` is the target value for the Azure metric to use in the HPA.
 Required.
 - `activeDirectoryClientId` is the name of the environment variable that contains the client id.
 Optional.
 Required when `TriggerAuthentication` is not provided.
 - `activeDirectoryClientPassword` is the name of the environment variable that contains the client password.
 Optional.
 Required when `TriggerAuthentication` is not provided.